ChameleonCloud/abracadabra/README.md

-# Appliance Builder ...
-Chameleon ....
-Automated
+# Appliance BuildeR And Chameleon AutomateD ABRA

 Makes appliances for Chameleon.